-There’s also a brand new official UFWC book, Unofficial Football World Champions, which traces the lineage of the UFWC title and tells the story of unofficial champs past and present, involving legendary teams and footballing minnows, classic finals and forgotten friendlies, celebrated players and unsung heroes.
+If you want to know more about the UFWC, the best place to look is the official UFWC book, Unofficial Football World Champions, which traces the lineage of the UFWC title and tells the story of unofficial champs past and present, involving legendary teams and footballing minnows, classic finals and forgotten friendlies, celebrated players and unsung heroes.
+There’s a brand new revised and updated version for World Cup year 2014.
 You can order the book direct from this site, or from your favourite book shop.

 How can you keep up to date with the UFWC?
 Well, this website is your first port of call.
 You can follow us on Twitter (@UFWC_Football) or join our Facebook group.
 (You can also follow me personally on Twitter for UFWC updates and comments – I’m @paulbrownUK.)
-You can also sign up for our newsletter, or join in the chat on our forum.
-While you’re on you might like to look at out range of 100 percent cotton UFWC T-shirts…
+You can also join in the chat on our forum.

 We hope you’ll enjoy exploring the Unofficial Football World Championships!